 Moreover, Israel is attempting on a global scale to redefine the very meaning of anti-Semitism (a moving feast at the best of times), an overused, though nonetheless utilitarian epithet serving the country well as both an impregnable force-field against criticism and a formidable attack/offensive weapon purpose-built to denigrate, discredit, even destroy, those who’d dare to challenge its behaviour.
 Insofar as Hedges is concerned though, Israel ‘can no longer control its narrative or hide the brutality of their apartheid system.’

 For an incisive insight into some of those “controlled narratives” (or myths), it is perhaps Ilan Pappe’s Ten Myths about Israel that best serves to identify these foundational narratives (which Pappe describes as “fallacies”), how they have been created, who’s controlling them, and what might the end game be if we’re to be living in a world where these myths continue to prevail, and we are prepared or even forced to accept them.
-Well might we ask: How do these myths and fallacies—especially when the carefully crafted perceptions underpinning them clash with the brutal reality of the facts on the ground as it were—threaten the geopolitical order?
+Well might we ask: How do these myths and fallacies—especially when the carefully crafted perceptions underpinning them clash with the brutal reality of the facts on the ground—threaten the geopolitical order?
 Iraq?
 Libya?
 Syria?
-Yemen?
-Anyone?….just to give us all a taste of “the brutal reality of the facts on the ground”!
+Yemen Anyone?…just to give us all a taste of “the brutal reality on the ground”!

-Though it would doubtless have the world believe it, Israel’s greatest strategic threat isn’t Iran, it is the increasingly concerted efforts—as welcome as they are necessary—by numerous groups, nations, and individuals (including prominent Israeli citizens) to call out Israel so as to rein in its lawless behaviour.
+Though it would doubtless have the world believe it, (quite apart from itself) Israel’s greatest threat isn’t Iran, it is the increasingly concerted efforts—as welcome as they are necessary—by numerous groups, nations, and individuals (including Israeli citizens and diaspora Jews) to call out Israel so as to rein in its lawless behaviour.
 Israel knows this.
-The corollary to this is that Israel’s greatest existential fear is the erosion of support that Israel currently enjoys with the American electorate whether from Jews and non-Jews alike, though it would be a courageous pundit who’d opine as to how this might play out and over what period of time.
+The corollary to this is that Israel’s greatest existential fear is the erosion of support that it currently enjoys with the American electorate whether from Jews and non-Jews alike, though it would be a courageous pundit who’d opine as to how this might play out and over what period of time.

-For those still with doubts about the coercive power Israel and its network of institutional, organisational and political supporters wield in the West—especially in Great Britain and the United States—then the two documentaries produced by Qatar’s al-Jazeera news network mentioned earlier surely will dispel any uncertainty.
-As these films illustrate, this increasingly out of control ally of the West brooks very little opposition to its hegemonic tendencies in the Greater Middle East.
-Israel for its part refuses to recognise—much less respond in kind to—the boundaries defined by international law.
+For those still with doubts about the power (coercive, intrusive, subversive) Israel and its network of institutional, organisational and political supporters wield in the West—especially in Great Britain and the United States, and even here in Australia—then the documentaries produced by the al-Jazeera news network mentioned earlier surely will dispel any uncertainty.
+As these films illustrate, Israel brooks little opposition to its hegemonic tendencies in the Greater Middle East.
+Israel for its part refuses to recognise—much less respond in kind to challenges posed by—the boundaries defined by international law.

-Wilkerson points the finger of blame at Netanyahu, whose bespoke denigrations of the Iranian Islamic republic are as strident as they are provocative.
+Wilkerson points the finger of blame at Netanyahu, whose bespoke denigrations of Iran are as strident as they are provocative.
 To anyone within earshot Netanyahu, with monotonous frequency, kvetches in full-tilt Cassandra-like mode that Iran a) represents the greatest threat facing the Jewish state and to the very stability of the Middle East; and b) is constantly fanning the flames of anti-Semitism as if they’ve somehow cornered the market on it.
-Wilkerson dismissed these self-serving accusations out of hand using simple logic—an argumentative tool with which far too many of Israel’s defenders appear to be unacquainted.
+Wilkerson dismissed using simple logic these self-serving accusations out of hand—an argumentative tool with which far too many of Israel’s defenders appear to be unacquainted.
 As Wilkerson said at the time:

 ‘No alliance of progressive parties can hold a candle to Israel’s hawkish governing coalitions.
 No liberal newspaper can pull the public away from the tabloids that back PM Netanyahu and his rivals even further to the right.
 And no activist group has been able to sway the hearts and minds of significant numbers of young Jews, brainwashed with ever-increasing Zionist propaganda…Top Israeli lawmakers openly incite against leftist figures with frightening regularity, knowing that these attacks will only increase their own popularity among voters.
 Even without this egging on, Israeli society is increasingly purging its leftists from positions of influence, as the Israelis who’ve lost their jobs in recent years…for their left-leaning views can attest to.’